idf_component.yml

 pre_release

-A boolean that indicates if the prerelease versions of the dependency should be used.
+A boolean that indicates whether prerelease versions of the dependency should be used.

 This field is optional.